valverdea45/Pokedex/README.md

 # Pokedex
 Pokedex is a web app that users can do the following:

-1. find wild pokemon
+1. Find wild pokemon
-2. catch pokemon
+2. Catch pokemon
-3. see a record of caught/uncaught pokemon.
+3. See a record of caught/uncaught pokemon.
-4. add more pokemon to find in the wild.
+4. Add more pokemon to find in the wild.

-## Installation
+## Installation and Start Up

 Pokedex runs on a json-server follow these steps to get it running